Protocol Deep Dive

 1. The Polling Problem with Classic WebDriver

-Classic WebDriver (the W3C standard behind Selenium, and partially behind older Playwright internals) operates on a strict HTTP request/response cycle.
+Classic WebDriver (the W3C standard behind Selenium and WebdriverIO) operates on a strict HTTP request/response cycle.
 Your test sends a command ("click this button"), waits for the response, then sends another command ("read the DOM").
 Between those two commands, anything could have happened in the browser, and your test would have no idea.

 This leads to the most common source of flakiness in test suites: timing.
 You click a button that triggers an API call.
 The response updates the DOM.
 But your test already moved to the next assertion before the DOM updated, so it fails.
 The standard workaround is to add explicit waits, retry loops, or polling intervals.
 These work but they are brittle and slow.